zfcampus/apigility-documentation/auth/authentication-http-digest.md

 is not present on your system, there are a number of web based tools that will also produce a valid `htpasswd` file; [google for "htdigest generator"](https://www.google.com/search?q=%22htdigest+generator%22) for examples.

-Like HTTP Basic authentication a digest file will need to exist before configuration of this authentication scheme takes place:
+Like HTTP Basic authentication, a digest file will need to exist before configuration of this authentication scheme takes place:

 ```console